cmu-delphi/delphi-epidata/docs/api/covidcast_signals.md

 Our signals here are taken directly from the JHU CSSE [COVID-19 GitHub repository](https://github.com/CSSEGISandData/COVID-19) without filtering, smoothing, or changes.

+### `combination`

+This source included signals created as statistical combinations of the other sources; it is not a primary data source, but instead is calculated using signals from the other sources above.

+* `nmf_day_doc_fbs_ght`: This signal uses a rank-1 approximation, from a nonnegative matrix factorization approach, to identify an underlying signal that best reconstructs the Doctor Visits, Surveys, and Search Trends indicators.
+It does not include official reports (cases and deaths from the `jhu-csse` source).
+Higher values of the combined signal correspond to higher values of the other indicators, but the scale (units) of the combination is arbitrary.
+Note that the Search Trends source is not available at the county level, so county values of this signal do not use it.

 ## COVIDcast Map Signals